rudyvdbrink/Pupil_code/README.md

 - It's possible that some steps are version dependent.
 I wrote this code in MATLAB 2017b, and using EEGLAB version 14.1.1b.
 - For the code to be able to run, you'd need to change the 'homedir' variable in each script to refer to the directory where you've stored this code.
 - Raw data (.edf) should be placed in a sub-directory named '/data/raw/'.
 You can also just run S1_import_pupil, and it will create these folders for you.
 - The code assumes that the sample rate is 1000 Hz.
-Should this differ, change the variable srate in S2_convert_pupil.m, and please read the comments in S3_preprocess_pupil.m.
+Should this differ, change the variable 'srate' in S2_convert_pupil.m, and please read the comments in S3_preprocess_pupil.m.
 - Please see the comments within the code for more specifics.

 Dependencies: